gleicon/MacOSThemeDetector/README.md

 $ pod install

-After that open MacOSThemeDetector.xcworkspace in XCode
+After that open MacOSThemeDetector.xcworkspace in XCode and hack away.

+#### Pre-built binaries

+Pre built binaries are loaded into the releases page.
+Just ownload and unzip them.